obfuscatedgenerated/LMVM/README.md

 ## Building from source

-You need CMake 3.20 or higher, and a C compiler.
+You need CMake 3, and a C compiler.
 GCC is recommended (through MINGW on Windows).<br />
+For installers, you need CMake 3.20 or later.<br />
 You also need pandoc if you want to generate installers.<br />
 Windows may also install NSIS if you want to generate an NSIS installer.